 Your Ideal Canopy Size

-there is no way to perfectly calculate your ideal canopy size.
+there is no way to perfectly calculate your ideal canopy size

 - Chairs - If you plan to hold events like lectures, where you'll only need seating, a good rule of thumb is to allow 5 or 6 sq. ft. per chair.

 - Other Items - If you need any extras like a podium, buffet table, or display case for your event, make sure to take the dimensions of those items into account when calculating your space requirements.

 Business and Commercial Uses

 You probably noticed that the previous section didn't mention anything about how to figure out your space needs if you're going to be using your instant canopy as a sales booth, display center, or other commercial structure.
 That's because the needs of business owners are going to vary significantly depending on the nature of their business and on their intended use for their shelter.
 If you plan to use your canopy for commercial purposes, the best way to determine your space requirements is to measure all of the items you know you want to house.
 Since you're often going to be more concerned with accommodating objects than people, the total you'll get when you add those measurements together can actually provide you with a reasonable idea of how big your tent should be.

 If you plan to use your canopy for commercial purposes, the best way to determine your space requirements is to measure all of the items you know you want to house

 Part 3: construction

 All pop up tents may have similar set up, but they are by no means all the same.
 They're made with a variety of different materials and your situation and preferences are going to dictate which combination is going to be right for you.
 Read on for some brief descriptions of common canopy materials.

 When it comes to instant canopy frames, you've really only got two choices.
 You can go with aluminum or the more common steel.
 It's important to note here that while many consider aluminum to be superior, there are advantages and disadvantages to using each.
 Let's take a look at them.